 He then emphasized the importance of a pharmaceutical industry policy that firmly fosters companies that create innovative new drugs and companies that provide a stable supply of high-quality pharmaceuticals.

-The current drug price system and policies, which strictly evaluate innovation, such as the annual reduction of drug prices for patented products, have stagnated the Japanese pharmaceutical market, discouraged companies from investing in the industry, and worsened drug lag and drug loss.
+The current drug price system and policies, which strictly evaluate innovation, such as the annual reduction of drug prices for patented products, have stagnated the Japanese pharmaceutical market, discouraged companies from investing, and worsened drug lag and drug loss.
 To break this trend and realize the pharmaceutical industry's mission of extending healthy life expectancy and contributing to economic growth, it is necessary to establish an attractive pharmaceutical market that attracts investment by implementing pharmaceutical industry policies as a national strategy.

-In order to achieve this, Japan's pharmaceutical market needs to be in a position to grow slightly overall and 4-5% in the market for patented products, and it is essential to pursue a "balanced" approach in the pharmaceutical market.
-Specifically, new drugs should be replaced by generics as soon as possible after patent expiration, and the prices of long-listed drugs should be promptly reduced.
+In order to achieve this, it is essential to pursue a "balanced" pharmaceutical market, where the Japanese pharmaceutical market as a whole is expected to grow slightly and the market for patented products is expected to grow by 4-5%.
+Specifically, new drugs should be replaced by generics as soon as possible after patent expiration, and prices of long-listed drugs should be reduced as soon as possible.
 We have no objection to further pursuing this "balance".
 However, this will not be possible under an industrial structure that causes problems with the stable supply and quality of generics.
 We pointed out that sufficient government support for generic companies that contributes to stable supply is necessary.

 In an environment of dramatic advances in digital technology and major changes in the composition of the population, it is essential to improve the efficiency of healthcare.
 A national debate on an effective healthcare delivery system is needed.
 He also expressed his belief that the financial resources generated by efficiency improvement should be reallocated to further investment in innovation to improve the quality of national healthcare, as well as the sustainability of social security.

 In summary, he stated that the creation of an efficient medical care system and a well-functioning drug pricing system, which will enable a growth market comparable to that of major developed countries, while at the same time ensuring both the sustainability of the universal health care system and the evaluation of innovation, are options that the nation should take now that it is at a major turning point.
-He also explained the contents of the "Pharmaceutical Manufacturers Association of Japan Policy Proposal 2023," which was made public on the day of the meeting.
+He also explained the contents of the "JPMA Policy Proposal 2023," which was made public on the day of the meeting.

-For details of the Chairman's press conference and the "Pharmaceutical Association of Japan Policy Proposal 2023," please refer to the March 2023 issue of the Pharmaceutical Manufacturers Association of Japan Newsletter (No.214 Top News).
+For details of the Chairman's press conference and the "JPMA Policy Proposal 2023," please refer to the JPMA Newsletter March 2023 No.214 Top News.

-(From the Pharmaceutical Association of Japan Press Conference held on February 16, 2023)
+(From the JPMA President's Press Conference held on February 16, 2023)

 Japan Pharmaceutical Manufacturers Association (JPMA)